Content Editor Tools: How to Actually Use Them (Without Wrecking Your Writing)

 Content editors and AI search: the new dimension

 If you’re only using these tools to chase Google rankings, you’re already behind.
-A January 2026 Semrush study analyzing over 300,000 URLs cited by AI platforms (ChatGPT Search, Google AI Mode, and Perplexity) found five content qualities that strongly correlated with getting cited by AI answer engines:
+A January 2026 Semrush study analyzing over 300,000 URLs cited by AI platforms (ChatGPT Search, Google AI Mode, and Perplexity) found five text-only content qualities that strongly correlated with getting cited by AI answer engines:

 Content QualityCorrelation with AI Citations